NC Hemp Law 2026: What Changes November 12 (And What Doesn't)

 If you buy hemp products from dispensaries in Raleigh or anywhere in the Triangle, this directly affects you.
 Here's what's happening, what it means, and what you should do.

-The Current Legal Landscape: Still Legal — For Now
+The Current Legal Landscape: Still Legal, For Now

-As of February 2026, all hemp-derived cannabinoid products remain legal in North Carolina.
+As of May 2026, all hemp-derived cannabinoid products remain legal in North Carolina.
 This includes THCa flower, Delta-8, Delta-9 gummies, HHC, CBD products, and everything else currently sold at Triangle dispensaries.

 Two laws created this framework:

 The 2018 Farm Bill removed hemp from the federal Controlled Substances Act and defined it as Cannabis sativa L. with a Delta-9 THC concentration of no more than 0.3% on a dry weight basis.
-Because it measured only Delta-9 THC — not total THC — products containing THCa, Delta-8, and other cannabinoids slipped through.
+Because it measured only Delta-9 THC, not total THC, products containing THCa, Delta-8, and other cannabinoids slipped through.

 NC Session Law 2022-32 (SB 455) aligned North Carolina's state law with the federal framework.
 It amended G.S.
 90-94 to exclude "tetrahydrocannabinols found in hemp or hemp products" from the NC Controlled Substances Act.
 For a deeper dive on this law, read our guides on Delta-8 legality in NC and THCa legality in NC.